-When we work in an organised structure it can feel comfortable & safe because that’s how society says we should do it.
-It means the boss has the Aeron reclining chair with a private office, while everyone else struggles to work in an open plan distraction zone - on your right, Kevin is always sneezing & Sarah opposite keeps offering biscuits!
+When we work in an organised structure it can feel comfortable and safe because that’s how society says we should do it.
+It means the boss has the Aeron reclining chair with a private office, while everyone else struggles to work in an open plan distraction zone - on your right, Kevin is always sneezing and Sarah opposite keeps offering biscuits.

 It might sound unlikely but pirates had a much better way of doing things and as a result were highly successful.

 Blackbeard made sure his crew were involved in the management of the ship.
 In fact, pirate ships were so democratic that crew members had a say in where they should sail, who to rob and were able to elect their own captain.

 Even more amazing is that after raiding a ship, Blackbeard would free the slaves and offer any prisoners the chance to work with him.
 Freeing slaves, a man well ahead of his time.

 KEY TAKEAWAY - Consider the views of everyone including those in lower ranking positions to keep productive.

 You worked hard in school and spent years building a career.
 You’ve put in your 10,000 hours, which means you’re an expert according to Malcolm Gladwell.
 However, the truth is believing you’re an expert works against you.